NickTaporuk/channels_booking_clients/README.md

-# Channel booking data generator
+# Channel and booking data generator
 ## Summary
     Package was developed for automate the routine of creating entities for booking and channels api of Redeam API's
 ### Package directories structure